cstrahan/capnp-ruby/README.md

 gem install capn_proto
 ```

-Remember to set the CXX and CXXFLAGS environment variables as necessary.
-As an OSX user, having followed the [instructions for installing libcapnp on OSX][libcapnp-install], the correct incantation is as follows:
+Remember to set the `CXX` and `CXXFLAGS` environment variables as necessary.
+As an OSX user, having followed the [instructions for installing libcapnp on OSX][libcapnpinstall], the correct incantation is as follows:

 ```bash
 export CXX=$HOME/clang-3.2/bin/clang++